Climatik-Project/Climatik-Project/README.md

 2. It analyzes the metrics to determine if GPU frequency tuning is required.
 3. The operator triggers the GPU frequency tuning job with the necessary parameters.
 4. The GPU frequency tuning job retrieves the metrics and calculates the optimal GPU frequency settings.
-5. The power capping operator updates the `maxReplicaCount` of the KEDA ScaleObjects based on the updated GPU frequency settings and the power cap limit.
+5. The power capping operator updates the `maxReplicaCount` of the KEDA ScaledObjects based on the updated GPU frequency settings and the power cap limit.

 By incorporating GPU frequency tuning, the LLM inference system can further optimize its power efficiency and